 Banana Nutrition & Health Facts

-Bananas aren’t just one of the most versatile fruits, they’re also one of the most nutritious.
+Bananas aren’t just one of the most versatile, delicious fruits, they’re also one of the most nutritious.
 Though they're typically grown in tropical climates near the equator, bananas are exported to many countries around the world.
-They contain many essential vitamins and nutrients, and have been shown to benefit digestion, heart health, and weight loss.
+They contain many essential vitamins and nutrients and have been shown to benefit digestion, heart health, and weight loss.
 No wonder then they’re one of the world’s most popular fruits!
 Let's take a look at what's behind the peel.

 Bananas hold very little protein (1.3 grams) and almost no fat (0.4 grams); in fact, they consist almost exclusively of water and carbs (and contain only around 105 calories).
 They’re rich in pectin, a type of fiber, and as bananas ripen, the starch they contain turns to sugar (glucose, fructose, and sucrose).
 Yet they rank fairly low on the glycemic index (GI), which is a measure — from 0–100 — of how quickly foods increase blood sugar levels (the GI value of unripe bananas is about 30; ripe bananas rank around 60).